 But instead JJ chucked an enormous tantrum.

-So I backed off from my original idea, and instead put a clean piece of paper over the top, roughly traced my rainbow scene again, and let JJ colour it in to her heart’s content.
-After all, there are plenty of learning opportunities to be had in colouring in!
+So I backed off from my original idea, and instead put a clean piece of paper over the top, roughly traced my rainbow scene again, and left JJ to colour it in.
+After all, there are plenty of learning opportunities in colouring in, and we could do something else with the pom poms later on.

 At first she coloured in by drawing straight lines along the rainbow, just like I had done.
 She didn’t use the exact rainbow order of colours, but she did choose a different colour for each stripe, naming them as she went.
 We talked about how a rough zig zag makes a coloured line look bigger.
-She was happy to let me demonstrate, and she tried too (she did the yellow rainbow stripe).
+I demonstrated and she tried too (she did the yellow rainbow stripe).
 She also coloured in the pot of gold.

 JJ’s colouring in skills are improving.
-She still holds the marker awkwardly, but is moving away from a traditional fist grip.
 She used to colour all over the page with abandon in a rough stripy fashion, but now she is capable of denser sections of colour, and is getting closer to being able to stay within the lines.
-Whilst I’m happy with whatever she wants to create, it’s great to see her fine motor skills developing, as this helps to build up the control needed later when she is ready to start writing.
+All great fine motor skill development, working on her pre-writing skills.

-So, it seems she wanted to do our colour matching and fine motor gluing practise activity after all. 🙂
+So JJ got to do our colour matching and fine motor gluing practise after all.

 And here it is, pegged up on our fence, drying in the sun.
 It would make a nice St Patrick’s Day craft idea, or just a lovely Spring activity – because everyone loves rainbows!